NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/gradle-hooks.md

 ```Groovy
 myCustomVariable=myCustomValue
 ```
-Then, in your gradle script file, you can access the property by accessing it on the `project` object as `project.myCustomVariable`
+Then, in your gradle script file, you can access the property by accessing it on the `project` object as `project.myCustomVariable`.

 ## app.gradle